 (14) Toronto, Ontario – O Division – Toronto airport policing manager – September 1982 – June 1990

-From this map you see where my posting were and how was lucky to wonder across Canada
+From this map, you see where my postings were across Canada

 Retiring from the Force